Discover the History of Buderim

 Buderim was the first colonial settlement on the area we now know as the Sunshine Coast.
 The first white man to officially arrive was Tom Petrie, who in 1862 rowed up the Maroochy River with a party of Indigenous Australians and discovered the huge stands of native forests.
-The State of Queensland was in its infancy, having been cleaved from New South Wales and called to form a government in 1859.
+The State of Queensland was in its infancy, recently cleaved from New South Wales, being called to form a government in 1859.

 Massive changes befell the Mountain from this time as the area was essentially clear-felled to serve the insatiable demand for timber and farm land by the growing capital of Brisbane.
-The impact this had on the First Australians is well documented and we pay homage to their history on this site https://www.buderim.com/indigenous-buderim
+The impact of this action on the First Australians is well documented and we pay homage to their history on this site at https://www.buderim.com/indigenous-buderim

 Taking the bus to Mooloolaba in the early days.

 “Ryhope” an early boarding house built by the Lindsays of Buderim.

 Buderim’s Historic Tramway

 In 1915 the local farmers organised a small-guage railway to connect the top of the Mountain to the main station at Palmwood.

 The idea was to enable all-weather transport of their produce to markets in a timely fashion.
 The roads of the day were nothing short of horrendous, especially in the wet.